Table of contents

 2 weeks before the last working day

-At the latest in this phase, the departure should be prepared in a targeted manner and necessary measures implemented.
-This means in particular:
+At this stage at the latest, the departure should be prepared in a targeted manner and the necessary measures implemented.
+This means in particular

-• Plan remaining time: Plan the remaining days together (HR, employee, supervisor, ...).
-When should the remaining holiday be taken, which specialist tasks should still be taken part in, how should outstanding payments be processed, etc.
+• Plan remaining time: Plan the remaining days together (HR, employee, supervisor, etc.).
+When should the remaining vacation be taken, which specialist tasks should still be attended, how should outstanding payments be processed, etc.

-• Start knowledge transfer: Make sure that the transfer of knowledge has been discussed and agreed with all stakeholders and that an appropriate process is set in motion.
+• Start knowledge transfer: Make sure that the transfer of knowledge has been discussed and agreed with all parties involved and that a corresponding process is set in motion.

-• Communication: Inform all other departments about the departure of the employee.
-Also point out ways to maintain contact between the employee and the company after the departure.
+• Communication: Inform all other departments of the employee's departure.
+Also point out ways in which contact can be maintained between the employee and the company after their departure.

 Last working week

-• Knowledge & data transfer: Make sure that the handover is completed and that there is enough time to answer open questions.
-At the same time, all documents should be transferred from private storage to central company networks and important correspondence and account access should be handed over to the supervisor or colleagues.
+• Knowledge & data transfer: Ensure that the handover is completed and that there is sufficient time to answer any unanswered questions.
+At the same time, all documents should now be moved from private storage to central company networks and important correspondence and account access should be handed over to superiors or colleagues.

-• Exit interviews: The last week also provides the appropriate setting for final official interviews.
-The offboarding discussion with the HR department is a good way to get feedback from employees on the offboarding process and the company in general.
-The appraisal interview with the supervisor, on the other hand, can provide helpful input on areas for improvement in the technical department or internal communication.
+• Exit interviews: The last week also provides the perfect setting for the last official interviews.
+The offboarding meeting with the HR department is a good opportunity to obtain feedback from employees on the offboarding process and the company in general.
+The performance review with the line manager, on the other hand, can provide helpful input on areas for improvement in the specialist department or internal communication.

 Last working day

-The last working day is used to give an appropriate farewell to the departing employees and to ensure that all offboarding tasks have been implemented correctly and completely.
+The last working day is used to give the departing employees a proper farewell and to ensure that all offboarding tasks have been implemented correctly and completely.

 • Documents: Check that all documents are correctly signed and stamped and hand over all documents.

-• Technical offboarding: As part of the technical offboarding, collect the equipment and work materials previously handed out and document the return accordingly.
+• Technical offboarding: As part of technical offboarding, accept the equipment and work materials previously handed out and document the return accordingly.

-• Completing the handover: Once again reconcile together that all contacts and access to accounts have been transferred and block the individual accesses to software and web services.
+• Completing the handover: Check together once again that all contacts and access to accounts have been transferred and block the individual accesses to software and web services.

 After last working day